- ←

 Walker's Shortbread

-Joseph Walker used only the best ingredients to make the famous pure butter shortbread recipe he created in 1898 at his Bakery in Aberlour, Scotland.
-More than a century later Walker's is one of the bestselling shortbreads in the world and it’s still made with the same four quality ingredients: flour, butter, sugar, and salt.
+Read moreJoseph Walker used only the finest ingredients to create his famous pure butter shortbread recipe, crafted in 1898 at his bakery in Aberlour, Scotland.
+More than a century later, Walker's remains one of the bestselling shortbreads in the world, still made with the same four high-quality ingredients: flour, butter, sugar, and salt.

-But just knowing the ingredients still leaves you a long trip away from great shortbread—a fact that’s best confirmed by giving any other copycat recipe a try.
+But just knowing these ingredients doesn’t mean you know how to make great shortbread—a fact that’s best confirmed by giving any other copycat recipe a try.
 If a recipe calls for all-purpose flour and/or standard granulated sugar and salt, you’re destined for disappointment.

-The secret ingredient in a perfect Walker's Shortbread cookie is pastry flour.
-It has less gluten than all-purpose flour and will produce a tender bite mirroring the original cookies, but it still provides a stable structure that won’t spread out when baked.
+The secret ingredient for perfect Walker's Shortbread cookies is pastry flour.
+It contains less gluten than all-purpose flour, resulting in a tender bite that mirrors the original cookies while providing a stable structure that won’t spread during baking.
 My favorite pastry flour is Bob’s Red Mill.

-There is no leavening in these cookies (that’s why they're called shortbread), so the sugar and salt are whipped into the butter until it’s fluffy which works in air bubbles that provide a lift to your shortbread when baked.
-Standard sugar and salt grains won’t easily dissolve in the butter, so I'm using superfine sugar here (baker’s sugar) and superfine salt (popcorn salt) to produce perfect shortbread with a clean bite that’s free of any detectable sugar or salt granules.
+These cookies contain no leavening (hence their name, shortbread), so the sugar and salt are whipped into the butter until fluffy, creating air bubbles that help the shortbread rise moderately when baked.
+I'm using superfine sugar (baker’s sugar) and superfine salt (popcorn salt) to make shortbread with a clean bite, free of any detectable sugar or salt granules.

 Panda Express Chow Mein

-Just like the real Panda Express Chow Mein, the beauty in this re-creation is its simplicity.
+Like the real Panda Express Chow Mein, the beauty of my re-creation lies in its simplicity.
 There are only seven ingredients, and the prep work is low-impact.
-I used dry chow mein noodles (also called Chinese stir fry noodles) which are easy to find and cheap, and dark soy sauce to get that great caramel color.
-And if you don’t have a wok for this, a large skillet with sloped sides for tossing will work just fine.
+I used dry chow mein noodles (also known as Chinese stir fry noodles), which are easy to find and inexpensive, along with dark soy sauce for its deep caramel color.
+If you don’t have a wok to prepare your faux Panda, a large skillet with sloped sides for tossing will work nicely.

 This recipe was our #1 most popular in 2021.
 Check out the other four most unlocked recipes for the year: Qdoba 3-Cheese Queso (#2), Panda Express Fried Rice (#3), Outback Baked Potato Soup (#4), Chipotle Carne Asada (#5).